Right to sit in the United States: Delaware

 In 1897, Delaware passed a right to sit law stating that "suitable seats should be provided for women employees In manufacturing" mechanical, or mercantile establishments and that the use of such seats 'should be permitted when the women were not necessarily engaged in the duties for which they were employed."
 Employers found to violate the law could be fined between $25 and $50.

+Delaware repealed its right to sit law for women workers on December 14, 1965.

 Florida

-Florida's right to sit law was passed in 1899.
+Florida enacted a right to sit law in 1899.
+Unlike most suitable seating laws of the time, Florida's law extended to all workers regardless of sex.

 Florida Statute 448.05 protects a worker's right to sit.
 Merchants and shop-owners in Florida who require their workers to stand when not necessary, fail to provide suitable seating at their own expense to workers, or prohibit workers from making use of suitable seating, can be found "guilty of a misdemeanor of the second degree."

-Florida is one of the few states to have a right to sit law that was always gender neutral.
+In 2011, an effort to repeal Florida's right to sit law was introduced by Democratic Representative Daphne Campbell.
+The bill passed the Florida House of Representatives, but died in messages and was not voted on in the Florida Senate.